krishaamer/green-filter-research/research/literature/design.md

 Sustainable Fashion, Textile Design

+-   Fashion greenwashing, fashion is 2%-8% of total GHG emissions, 2.4 Trillion USD industry, 100B USD lost to lack of recycling, contributes 9% of microplastics:
+    @adamkiewiczGreenwashingSustainableFashion2022
+-   @centobelliSlowingFastFashion2022 per year uses 9B cubic meters of
+    water, 1.7B tons of CO2, 92 million tons of textile waste.
 -   In @europeanenvironmentagencyTextilesEnvironmentRole2022, European
     Environment Agency (EEA) estimates based on trade and production data that EU27 citizens consumed an average 15kg of textile products per person per year. @kohlerCircularEconomyPerspectives2021:
     Globally 87% of textile products are burned or landfilled after 1st consumer use.
 -   @marrucciImprovingCarbonFootprint2020 Italian retail supermarkets
     carbon footprint?
 -   @leungGreenDesign2021 There’s a growing know-how on how to produce sustainably and which materials to use.
 “Handbook of Footwear Design and Manufacture” Chapter 18 - Green design.
 -   @emilychanWill2022Be2022 New Standard Institute’s proposed “Fashion Act” to require brands doing business in New York City to disclose sustainability data and set waste reduction targets.
 -   @wikirateSharingDataCreating2022: “Among the Index’s main goals are to help different stakeholders to better understand what data and information is being disclosed by the world’s largest fashion brands and retailers, raise public awareness, educate citizens about the social and environmental challenges facing the global fashion industry and support people’s activism.”
 -   @millward-hopkinsMaterialFlowAnalysis2023 shows how half of the textile waste in the UK is exported to other countries.
 -   @mabuzaNaturalSyntheticDyes2023 shows consumer knowledge of apparel coloration is very limited.
 -   @gyabaahCharacterizationDumpsiteWaste2023 research across several
     dumpsites across Ghana revealed up to 12% of the landfill consisted of textile waste.
 -   @yapLifeCycleAssessment2023 Singapore disposes of 900,000 tonnes of
     plastic waste out of which only 4% is recycled.
 -   @kiesslingWhatPotentialDoes2023 Single-use plastics make up 44-68%
     of all waste mapped by citizen scientists.
 -   @imperfectidealistSustainableGreenwashingHow2020 Fashion
     sustainability vs greenwashing
 -   @TransparencySustainabilityPlatform2023 Ethical Shopping
 -   @SheepIncSoftcore2023 Ethical brand?
 -   @goodonyouGoodYouSustainable2023 Sustainable fashion company
     evaluations
 -   @LilyMindfulActive Garment Worker’s rights
 -   **Problem**: @emilychanWeStillDon2022 report says there’s not enough transparency in fashion:
 -   @emilychanWillFashionIndustry2022: fashion companies can’t be held accountable for their actions (or indeed, their lack of action).
 -   @wikirateWikiRate2023
 -   @InstantGratificationCollective2022: “Political consumerism”,
     “Instant Gratification for Collective Awareness and Sustainable Consumerism”
 -   @fashioncheckerFashionCheckerWagesTransparency2023
 -   @eestidisainikeskusiestoniandesigncentreCircularDesignHOW2021
     Circular textiles
 -   @EKAArendasEuroopa2022 Sustainable Fashion education
 -   @fashionrevolutionfoundationFASHIONTRANSPARENCYINDEX2022 Fashion
     transparency index
 -   @CleanClothesCampaign
 -   “The mainstream fashion industry is built upon the exploitation of labor, natural resources and the knowledge of historically marginalized peoples.”
 -   @TextileGenesis
 -   “Secrecy is the linchpin of abuse of power…its enabling force.
     Transparency is the only real antidote.”
 Glen Greenwald, Attorney and journalist.
 -   @stand.earthStandEarthPeople2023
 -   @NewStandardInstitute
 -   @BGMEAHome Bangladesh Garment Manufacturers and Exporters Association
 -   @errKomisjonTahabVahendada2022 European Commission wants to reduce the impact of fast fashion on EU market.
 -   Minimize shopping, buy quality, save CO2, invest.
 -   @textileexchangeTextileExchange2023 Ethical fashion materials matter
 -   @textileexchangeFASHIONINDUSTRYTRADE2021: Policy request
 -   Free clothes
 -   @vanishukGENERATIONREWEARFull2021 Generation rewear documentary,
     sustainable fashion brands
 -   @storbeckFastFashionMust2021 and @remingtonZalandoZignLabel2020:
     Zalando says Fast fashion must disappear
 -   @infinitedfiberInfinitedFiber2023
 -   @cleantechgroupGlobalCleantech1002023 Global cleantech 100
 -   @SOJODoortodoorClothing2023 Alterations and repairs made easy
 -   @GoodYouSustainable2023 Ethical brand ratings

 ### Packaging {#packaging}